-Any student who requests the transference/convalidation of courses is required to submit with the admission application, an official copy of the academic transcript along with copy of an Institutional Catalog and official evidence where the course content and credit value is described (course syllabus, electronic catalog, etc.).
+Any student who requests the transference/convalidation of courses is required to submit with the admission application, an official copy of the academic transcript along with copy of an institutional catalog and official evidence where the course content and credit value is described (course syllabus, electronic catalog, etc.).
 The catalog should cover the time when the student satisfactorily completed the course.

 The Admissions Office will submit to the dean/program director/program coordinator the supporting documents at least ten (10) days prior to the expected student registration date in the program.
-The dean/program director/program coordinator will review the documentation and via the corresponding form, recommends to the Dean of Academic Affairs the results of the revision.
-The Dean of Academic Affairs has the final authority for approval of the transference/convalidation request.
-The final documentation should be submitted to the Registrar Office at least three (3) days before the student's registration date.
+The dean/program director/program coordinator will review the documentation and via the corresponding form, recommends to the dean of academic affairs the results of the revision.
+The dean of academic affairs has the final authority for approval of the transference/convalidation request.
+The final documentation should be submitted to the Registrar's Office at least three (3) days before the student's registration date.

-Course/credits transferred/convalidation will be based on contact-hours or credit-hours, content, academic level, as included in the official course description in the institutional documents when the course was approved and comparable to the corresponding course at UCC.
-Courses with contact-hours or credit-hours value higher than the corresponding courses in UCC will be transferred with the credit value assigned at the UCC to that course.
-The student will be required to present relevant evidence of equivalence in terms of content and learning objectives, if the requested transference/convalidation of courses is for courses with contact-hour or credit-hour value lower than the corresponding course at UCC to the satisfaction of the UCC.
+Course/credits transferred/convalidation will be based on contact-hours or credit-hours, content, academic level, as included in the official course description in the institutional documents when the course was approved and comparable to the corresponding course at the UCC.
+Courses with contact-hours or credit-hours value higher than the corresponding courses at the UCC will be transferred with the credit value assigned at the UCC to that course.
+The student will be required to present relevant evidence of equivalence in terms of content and learning objectives if the requested transference/convalidation of courses is for courses with contact-hour or credit-hour value lower than the corresponding course at the UCC to the satisfaction of the UCC.